igreil/truecaps/README.md

 	- possibly `Latin Extended Additional` (U+1E00 ..U+1EFF partial support)
 * Modularization with `\input`
-* Look into support for more exotic (Latin-based) languages, like Vietnamese, Yoruba and some other African or native American writing systems
+* Look into support for more exotic (Latin-based) languages, like Vietnamese, Yoruba and some other African (Native American?) writing systems
 * Add sanity checks for missing glyphs
-* Silent option to disable warnings (Letter X will remain unsupported)
+* Silent option to disable warnings (Letters X and Þ will remain unsupported for the forseeqble future)
-* Simplify and optimize code
+* Simplify and optimize code, remove redundancies
-* Submit to CTAN
+* Submit v1.0 to CTAN

 ## History